kubernetes-sigs/node-feature-discovery/docs/advanced/worker-configuration-reference.md

 `core.labelSources` specifies the list of enabled label sources.
 A special value `all` enables all sources.

-Note: Overridden by the `-label-sources` command line flag (if specified).
+Note: Overridden by the `-label-sources` and `-sources` command line flags and the `core.sources` configurations option (if any of them is specified).

 Default: `[all]`